Today... Build Germanium Transistor Projects with Silicon Transistors!

 Germanium transistor projects intrigued experimenters from the early days in the 1950s

 until the early 1970s.
-In the Seventies, the superior silicon devices began to take over the hobby
+In the Seventies, the higher-grade silicon devices began to take over the

-conversions.
-Often, the germanium circuits didn't cooperate.
+germanium circuits didn't cooperate.
 Several difficulties occurred.
+Fortunately, each one had a

-Fortunately, each one has a solution.
-While the solution doesn't always work, it usually does.
+solution.
+While the solution didn't always work, it usually did.
+This page describes the

 Conversion Problems

-Three problems.
-In converting from germanium to silicon devices, you must solve three
+Four Problems.
+In converting from germanium to silicon devices, you must solve four

 - Current gain.
 The rule of thumb is that silicon devices develop ten times